hbr/Lambda-Calculus/doc/basics.md

 KI x y := y
 ```

-and read it aloud as _K x y with body x_.
+which we pronounce _K x y with body x_.
 We just replaced the backslash by a
 name.
 Therefore we call `\ x y := x` and anonymous or unnamed function and `K x
 y := x` a named function.